Missy-Olivia/Github-Finder/README.md

 ## Description

-This is angular cli application that is meant to help search different users and repositories rom github
+This is angular cli application that is meant to help search different users and repositories from github.

 ## Live Page
 https://missy-olivia.github.io/Github-Finder.io/ <br>